sirvan3tr/flask-vuejs/README.md

 Before you submit changes to flask-base, you may want to autoformat your code with `python manage.py format`.

-## Contributing

-Contributions are welcome!
-Please refer to our [Code of Conduct](./CONDUCT.md) for more information.

 ## Documentation Changes

 To make changes to the documentation refer to the [Mkdocs documentation](http://www.mkdocs.org/#installation) for setup.